AlleyFord/schematic/README.md

 ## Other ways to use
 The approach is simple and can be worked into whatever setup you have for dev.
 Because it writes back to the existing `.liquid` files, be wary of infinite loops when including this in an automatic build step.

+### Running on a single section file
+Schematic supports [running](https://github.com/AlleyFord/schematic/issues/4) on a single section file instead of scanning the entire contents of the project.
+To invoke, run `npx schematic section (path/to/file)`.
+This can also be invoked in code through `Schematic.runSection(filePath)`.

+Schematic has planned support for running on individual configuration and localization files.

 ## Using Schematic for settings_schema.json
 Schematic will automatically write `config/settings_schema.json` for you if it detects the presence of a `settings_schema.js` file in your `schema` directory.